Studies Show Promise in Ginger and Turmeric’s Ability to Reduce Pain Associated with Inflammation and Exercise

 Turmeric, a member of the ginger family, contains the compound Curcumin, which has been studied extensively for its anti-inflammatory properties, in the settings of cancer, Alzheimer’s disease and arthritis.
 One study examined the effectiveness of Curcumin in treating delayed onset muscle soreness, which is a symptom following muscle activity that is associated with inflammation and oxidative stress.
-In a placebo-controlled design, Curcumin or a placebo was administered to the study volunteers prior to and following a downhill running test.
-At the conclusion of the trial, volunteers in the Curcumin group reported less pain and had less evidence of muscle injury than those who received placebo.
+In a placebo-controlled design, Curcumin or a placebo was administered to the study’s volunteers prior to and following a downhill running test.
+At the conclusion of the trial, the volunteers in the Curcumin group reported less pain and had less evidence of muscle injury than those who received a placebo.
 Another study examined the antioxidant potential of Curcumin by administering Curcumin either before or before and after strenuous exercise.
-Compared to placebo, both Curcumin groups demonstrated higher antioxidant concentrations, which can assist in reducing the oxidative stress of workouts.
+Compared to a placebo, both Curcumin groups demonstrated higher antioxidant concentrations, which can assist in reducing the oxidative stress of workouts.

-I certainly appreciate the value of pharmaceuticals and encourage anyone making significant diet changes to discuss these with a medical provider, but there is plenty of evidence for athletes to consider using both ginger and turmeric as a safe or non NSAIDS way to reduce pain and inflammation and improve their training capacity.
+I certainly appreciate the value of pharmaceuticals and encourage anyone making significant diet changes to discuss these with a medical provider, but there is plenty of evidence for athletes to consider using both ginger and turmeric as a safe or non-NSAIDS way to reduce pain and inflammation and improve their training capacity.

 Here are a few of my favourite uses of The Ginger People products for athletes: